base/base/docs/specs/experimental/alligator.md

 |----------|----------------------------------------------|
 | Address  | `0x4200000000000000000000000000000000000043` |

-The `Alligator` contract implements subdelegations for the [`GovernanceToken`](gov-token.md).
-Subdelegations enable advanced delegation use cases, such as partial, time-constrained & block-based delegations, and relative & fixed allowances.
+The `Alligator` contract implements advanced delegation for the [`GovernanceToken`](gov-token.md).
+Advance delegation allows for partial and relative delegations of voting power.

 The `Alligator` contract migrates the delegation state from the `GovernanceToken` to itself through a hook-based approach.
 Specifically, the `GovernanceToken` calls the `Alligator` contract's